ziapeltagames/six-winters/README.md

       * Attachment: place as directed
 * Action Phase (one action)
    * Move characters
+      * Move move to any location in the same mission or to any Red Bank location
+         * If at a Red Bank location, may move anywhere
+      * If no characters are at mission, the season is over for that player
    * Buy development
    * Play card
    * Trade (once for each faction per season)